syncfusion/blazor-docs/src/charts/chart/how-to/tool-tip-table.md

 # Create a table in tooltip

-You can show the tooltip as table by using Template property in tooltip.
+You can show the tooltip as table by using [`Template`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Template) property in [`ChartTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html).

 To access the aggregate values inside the Template, you can use the implicit named parameter context.
-You can type cast the context as `ChartTooltipInfo` to get aggregate values inside template
+You can type cast the context as [`ChartTooltipInfo`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipInfo.html) to get aggregate values inside template

 ```razor
             <ChartTooltipSettings Enable="true">